Emergency Information & Services Update

 - If your power was restored and then went out again, text OUT to 57801, report it online at duke-energy.com/outages, or call 800.POWERON (800.769.3766).

 - If your electrical service has not been restored, please turn off all circuit breakers in your panel, especially your water heater.
 Once power is restored, please turn them on one at a time with a short pause between breakers.
-Start with lighting and outlets first before Major appliances.
+Start with lighting and outlets first before major appliances.
 Do not turn on the water heater until you have ensured the tank is full.
 Do not re-energize your home and leave.
-Monitor your home for smoking, dis-colored, or excessively warm outlets.
+Monitor your home for smoking, discolored, or excessively warm outlets.
 Visually monitor your circuit panel for smoke or excessive heat.

-- Replacement Driver's License: NCDOT.gov free photo IDs are also available at the county's Elections Office, 59 Woodfin Place, Asheville.
+- Replacement Driver's License: NCDOT.gov Free photo IDs are also available at the county's Elections Office, 59 Woodfin Place, Asheville.

 - Dominion Energy: 866-366-4357